 Planning & Administration

-Since wilderness is managed by four different agencies with four different histories and institutional cultures, there are some differences between agency policies, and specific questions should be directed to the individual agencies.
-Close coordination through meetings, joint policy reviews and field trips helps ensure that the approach to management of wilderness by the four agencies is as consistent as possible.
+Since wilderness is managed by four different agencies with four different histories and institutional cultures, there are some differences between agency policies.
+Close coordination through meetings, joint policy reviews, and field work helps ensure that the approach to management of wilderness by the four agencies is as consistent as possible.
 Managers from all federal agencies that manage wilderness attend wilderness management training sessions through the interagency Arthur Carhart National Wilderness Training Center.

-Probably the biggest challenge we all face is how to keep the "wildness" in wilderness and still make it available for the public to visit and enjoy.
-The demands on the wilderness resource will intensify over time as resources like clean water become more precious.
-There will be more pressures to modify weather over wilderness and to divert water in wilderness.
-There will be requests for uses of wilderness that cannot even be envisioned now, but they will come.
-When managers decide what to approve and what to deny, they must keep foremost the protection of the wilderness resource itself.
-The wilderness resource is fragile and can be lost through the erosion of seemingly inconsequential decisions.
+Although wilderness faces many threats, probably the biggest challenge we continue to face is how to keep the "wildness" in wilderness and still make it available for the public to visit and enjoy.
+The demands on wilderness will intensify over time as things like clean water become more precious.
+There will be more pressures to modify weather over wilderness and to divert water flowing within and from wilderness.
+There will be requests for uses of wilderness that cannot even be envisioned now.
+When managers decide what to approve and what to deny, they must keep foremost the protection of the wild character of wilderness.
+Wilderness is fragile and can be lost through the erosion of seemingly inconsequential decisions.